andymcmillan/andymcmillan/index.md

 # Hi, I'm Andy.

 I'm a designer and event producer.
 I live in Portland, Oregon.

-Right now I'm working on [a new platform](https://www.kickstarter.com/blog/a-new-approach-to-our-work-on-drip) for independent artists to share their work, build community, and support their creative practice with ongoing financial support.

 I also organize [XOXO](http://xoxofest.com), an experimental festival for independent artists who live and work online.